-I) Questions on Lecture (QL) assignments (only for physics 4D)
+I) Questions on Lecture (QL Work): NOT for Physics 2A

 You will be given a chart that indicates the days that you have do your QLs (It's about 1 QL every 3 weeks).

 Format of the QL:

 a) At the top: indicate day and date of the lecture that you are doing your QL for (which is not the same as the date that you turn it in).